 The course is designed to introduce data mining and its related elements to the students.
 In striving to achieve this objective, the course uses besides others, lectures on various important aspects like Graph theory, different algorithms etc.

-Knowledge Discovery in Databases, Concept of datamining, Need of datamining, Data mining functionalities.
+Knowledge Discovery in Databases, Concept of datamining, Need of data mining, Data mining functionalities, Data generation and types of data.

 Concept of Data Warehouse, Data Warehouse Architecture, Online Analytical Processing (OLAP), Development of Data Warehouse life cycle.